Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Background

-\citet{duaninequality} defined two types of inequality: Global inequality and regional inequality.
+To better understand and measure the inequality phenomenon,~\citet{duaninequality} defined two types of inequality: global inequality and regional inequality.
 These two types of inequality are both measured by the Gini value.
-For global inequality, they calculate the Gini value of $A^{f}(x)$($Gini(A^{f}(x)$) for short).
-For regional inequality, they divide $A^{f}(x)$ into blocks with size $r \times r$, sum up values within the block to get a downsampled attribution map($A_{r}^{f}(x)$ for short) and calculate the Gini value of $A_{r}^{f}(x)$($Gini(A_{r}^{f}(x))$ for short).
+They calculate the Gini value of $A^{f}(x)$ ($\Gini(A^{f}(x)$) for short) to measure global inequality.
+Global inequality can reflect whether the model makes decision based on a few pixels with high attribution values.
+For regional inequality, they divide $A^{f}(x)$ into blocks with size $l \times l$, sum up values within the block to get a downsampled attribution map ($A_{r}^{f}(x)$ for short where $r$ stands for the region) and calculate the Gini value of $A_{r}^{f}(x)$ ($\Gini(A_{r}^{f}(x))$ for short).
+Unlike global inequality, regional inequality introduces locality into measuring inequality and can reflect whether important pixels tend to cluster in a few regions.